dev-think-one/laravel-myriad-soap/README.md

  */
 ```

-By default Myriad lists responses has unexpected lists responses, that why will be useful helper:
+By default, Myriad lists responses has unexpected lists responses, that why will be useful helper:

 ```php
 MyriadSoap::listResponseToArray(